ghga-de/milestones-docs/48-kori-bustard/technical_specification.md

 met in its current state, where reprocessing a notification event would result in multiple identical emails.
 One way to achieve this would be to generate a deterministic key for each event and store in a database whether or not it was sent.

+### Addition of new event schemas to ghga-event-schemas

+New event schemas must be added to ghga-event-schemas for notification sources which do not already publish such an event (see tables above).

+There are at least two fields that must be included in the outstanding events:
+- `user_id`: string representing the unique user ID stored in the database
+- `dataset_id`: string representing the accession number of a dataset

+The following should contain `user_id` and `dataset_id`:
+- RequestCreated
+- RequestAllowed
+- RequestDenied

+The following should only contain `user_id`:
+- LSLoginMismatch
+- IVAInvalidated
+- IVAVerificationRequested
+- IVAVerificationTransmitted
+- IVAVerificationSubmitted

+### Replace ARS notification events

+The Access Request Service currently publishes notification events to communicate the status of access requests.
+The notification events should be removed, and the service should instead publish the RequestCreated, RequestAllowed, and RequestDenied events.
+The content of the notifications module can be moved to NOS.

 ## Human Resource/Time Estimation: